-- Creating a brand experience - whether you’re a fun e-commerce store for teenagers, a clean beauty one for conscious buyers, or a gardening store for green enthusiasts...use colours, images and content to create the experience with which your audience will resonate.
+- Creating a brand user experience - whether you’re a fun e-commerce store for teenagers, a clean beauty one for conscious buyers, or a gardening store for green enthusiasts...use colours, images and content to create the customer experience with which your audience will resonate.

 - Measuring impact!
 How do you know if you’re building more awareness?
 You keep track of a certain set of metrics.
 Fronetics shows us 4 ways to measure brand awareness with this very helpful infographic: